 apple cider bread ingredients labeled with text

 • Apples: Tart crisp apples work best!
 I like Honeycrisp or Granny Smith.
-Do not use soft apples like Macintosh.
+Peel them, then chop into pieces.

 • Apple cider: Fresh spiced cider will provide the best flavor.